Brush, Leaves & Yard Waste

 - Thorny brush should be piled separately so as to minimize injury to collection personnel.

 - Limbs should not exceed six (6) inches in diameter and 10 feet in length.
-Brush should be stacked neatly in the terrace with ends facing the street or with the direction of traffic.
+For the safety of collection personnel, brush must be as untangled as possible and stacked neatly in the terrace with ends facing the street or with the direction of traffic.

 Dropping Off Your Brush

 The City of Monona does not have a drop-off site for brush.
 Outside of the regular brush collection schedule, residents who have brush to dispose of will need to contact a private contractor.
-As of June 1, 2016, the City of Madison's Brush Processing Center on Olin Avenue no longer accepts brush from non-Madison residents.
+The Dane County Landfill (located on Hwy.
+12 just east of Interstate 90) will also take brush for a fee.